-Homework/Stretch
+Homework / stretch

-All students in the academy are given homework in the EBacc subjects every week (i.e. English, mathematics, science, humanities and MFL) and RE.
-Key Stage 4 students will also receive homework in their option subjects.
-Occasionally Key Stage 3 students may receive homework in Art, Music, Drama and ICT.
+All students in the academy receive weekly homework in the EBacc subjects (i.e., English, mathematics, science, humanities, and MFL).
+Key Stage 3 and 4 students will also receive homework in their Art / Options subjects, which will be set by individual departments on a rotational basis.
+Key Stage 3 homework is entirely online using platforms such as Educake, Sparx, and Seneca.

-Not all subject homework will be written work, for example, some may involve reading, research or learning key spellings.
-There are homework clubs to support with access to computer facilities, as well as access to computers in the Library every evening after school.
+Not all subject homework will be written work; some may involve reading, research, or learning key spellings.
+There are homework clubs to support access to computer facilities, as well as access to computers in the library every evening after school.
+Homework is one of our key learning habits, and failure to complete it will result in a correction.

-Students in KS3 are expected to complete one independent 'stretch project' each assessment cycle (13 weeks).
+Students in Key Stage 3 are expected to complete one independent 'stretch project' each assessment cycle (13 weeks).
 Stretch is delivered in advisory time and students are expected to support this learning at home by spending 30 minutes a week on preparing the projects.

 By engaging in Stretch lessons, students will develop their employability skills through independent research, creating a professional presentation and public speaking.
 Stretch projects are assessed through a student exhibition at the end of each cycle.
 Year 9 complete one stretch project and then move to an entrepreneurial project lead externally, by the "First Give" team.